jk2049/jk2049.github.io/_pages/research.md

 Work in Progress

-{% for post in site.publications %}
+{% for post in site.publicationsjournal %}
-  {% include my-archive-single.html %}
+  {% include my-archive-single-journal-publications.html %}
 {% endfor %}